feicao1995/feicao1995.github.io/_pages/about.md

 Publications
 ======
++ Asymptotic flocking for the three-zone model, 2020
-+ K-averaging agent-based model: propagation of chaos and convergence to equilibrium
++ K-averaging agent-based model: propagation of chaos and convergence to equilibrium, 2021
-+ Asymptotic flocking for the three-zone model

 Pre-prints
 ======
-+ Derivation of wealth distributions from biased exchange of money
++ Derivation of wealth distributions from biased exchange of money, 2021
++ Entropy dissipation and propagation of chaos for the uniform reshuffling model, 2021
++ Explicit decay rate for the Gini index in the repeated averaging model, 2021
++ From interacting agents to Boltzmann-Gibbs distribution of money, 2022
++ Uncovering a two-phase dynamics from a dollar exchange model with bank and debt, 2022

 Teaching
 ======